Updated January 2020

 ISEP facilitates academic mobility through innovative and affordable programs to achieve authentic global learning.
 We enhance institutional infrastructures and foster campus internationalization.

-Member Institutions Can Expect ISEP Global to:
+Member and Affiliate Institutions Can Expect ISEP Global to:

 Continuously assess member needs and interests, review policies and fee structures, and develop programs to serve members.

 Carefully review new member applications.

 Provide stewardship of resources to achieve optimum balance between quality and cost.

 Monitor membership standards to maintain quality and consistency in implementation

 Mediate in case of disputes between member institutions regarding benefits or balances.